Freysi21/Jalapenopapi/README.md

 The table must have a defined pk named id that is not composite.
 Otherwise BySearchQuery does not throw an error.
 Encapsulation is possible but modifying the data throws an error.
+View models work the same as a table without a pk.

 ## What its not